gsteixeira/django-infinite-scroll/README.md

 ## Features

     - Allows to add infinite scroll to any page.
-    - Works with Django's Queryset and regular lists.
+    - Works with Django's Queryset or any kind of lists.
+    - Requires no aditional javascript framework.
     - Easy to install and set up.
-    - Requires no aditional javascript framework.

 ## Quicksetup